 BI Launch Pad: Publication Menus

-When the publication is defined, you may click Save or Save and Close.
+When the publication is defined, click Save or Save and Close.

 In SAP BI 4.3, you can still schedule a document.
-To propose the same look and feel than the New Publication page, the Schedule page has been modified.
+To provide the same look & feel as in New Publication page, the Schedule page has been modified.

 BI Launch Pad: New Schedule

-When defining the schedule, you can move to specific sections through two tabs and the corresponding menus.
+When defining a schedule, you can move to specific sections through two tabs and the corresponding menus.

-- The General tab contains the generic sections that define a schedule like its destinations, its recurrence, the events attached to it,…
+- The General tab contains the generic sections that define a schedule, like the schedule’s destinations and recurrence, its attached events, …

 - The Report Features tab contains the sections specific to a Web Intelligence document.
 Formats, Prompts and Delivery Rules are available, but Caching properties are not yet implemented.